 Minneapolis-based Target Corp., which now stands at more than 1,900 stores across the country, in April announced a commitment to spend more than $2 billion with Black-owned businesses by the end of 2025.
 Products designed for wavy, curly and coiled hair, including actress Tracee Ellis Ross’s Pattern hair-care line, and skincare created for melanin-rich skin also feature prominently in Target’s recent debut of Ulta Beauty at Target.
 That shop-in-shop concept, which launched in August in more than 100 stores and on Target.com, features 50-plus beauty brands and lets online shoppers virtually try on cosmetics, such as vibrantly hued eyeshadow palettes from Black-owned Juvia’s Place.

-In addition to the Ulta partnership and its work to expand supplier diversity, Target maintains a dedicated “Buy Black” page on its website to showcase Black-owned brands in categories including hair care, beauty, and baby an essentials.
+In addition to the Ulta partnership and its work to expand supplier diversity, Target maintains a dedicated “Buy Black” page on its website to showcase Black-owned brands in categories including hair care, beauty, and baby and home essentials.
 Recent popular additions to Target shelves, the company noted, include Kinky-Curly’s Knot Today leave-in detangler, made with organic fruit extracts and herbs; Scotch Porter’s Immunity Boost Beard Health Kit; and Urban Hydration’s Bright and Balanced Aloe Vera Leaf Face Wash.

 Earlier this month, Target publicly announced its Building Blocks for Better Products (B3P) program, an initiative through which the retailer is currently working with 27 Black, indigenous- and people-of-color-owned and founded businesses in the healthy and beauty space.
 A main focus of the program is on helping participating businesses in their work to develop and produce "clean" health and beauty products.